Madison College Student Emergency Funding

 How do I know if I am eligible?

-- You are enrolled at Madison College in a degree or credential program
+- You are enrolled at Madison College taking one or more credits

 - You are a U.S. Citizen or Eligible Non-Citizen

 What students are eligible for the COVID Impact Grant?

 As of March 19, 2021, as confirmed by the Department of Education, students who are enrolled in degree, certificate, continuing education, non-credit, non-degree, dual enrollment, and qualified aliens, as defined within 8 U.S.C. section 1641 (including refugees and persons granted asylum), may receive HEERF financial aid grants.
 All financial aid students will automatically be awarded and those who are not must complete the Self-Certification application under, “No I have not completed a FAFSA" below.